Pigamer37/animeflv-stremio-addon/README.md

   - :calendar: If you add series to your library, upcoming episodes will show up in your Stremio calendar!
 - :satellite: Provides stream sources from AnimeFLV

 This addon provides metadata and streaming options from AnimeFLV.
 It offers a catalog with airing anime on the homepage, and a searchable catalog of all AnimeFLV, even being able to filter by genre.
 Additionally, when you open an item on Stremio that matches some parameters set in the manifest (generated on [`index.js`](index.js)), or whenever you start watching something, the platform will call this addon.
-When the program can get the data for the item you are about to watch, some metadata will be provided and/or streaming options will appear as "AnimeFLV - ..." (the ones marked as external just open the link on your browser, working on getting sources to be watchable directly on Stremio).
+When the program can get the data for the item you are about to watch, some metadata will be provided and/or streaming options will appear as "AnimeFLV ..." (the ones marked as external open a player on your browser, working on getting more sources to be watchable directly on Stremio).

 > [!TIP]
 > ### Recommendations